SSamDav/Layout-GNN/README.md

 ## Research Steps
 - **Dataset Creation**
   - Defining the core representation and normalize the data.
+  - Split the dataset.
   - Create the triplets using a pre defined metric.

 - **Model Training**
   - Defining which models we want to use and implement the code.
   - Implement the training script that uses multiple losses.
+    - Use pre-trained vectors as target / as triplet metric.

 - **Analysis**
   - Ablation study of different models.